 Building Your Future Group

-In addition to our individual therapy options, in fall 2023 we are offering a 10-session group therapy program (starting October 5) for young adults working to move forward and enhance their adulthood.
+In addition to our individual therapy options, in early 2024 we are offering a 10-session group therapy program for young adults working to move forward and enhance their adulthood.
 We call the group Building Your Future (BYF).
 More information on the group can be found here, and by calling or writing to learn more.
-Note that the start date has changed to Oct 5 from the one listed on the flyer.

 To inquire about our services, just get in touch: